carson-evans/GPT-API/README.md

 ### Installation
 1. Clone the repository to your local machine.
+2. Change name of sample_env.js to env.js
+3. Insert API key
-2. Navigate to the project directory and run `npm install` to install dependencies.
+4. Navigate to the project directory in terminal and run `npm install` to install dependencies.

 ### Local Testing
 1. Start the server by running `node index.js` in your terminal.
 The server will start on `localhost:3000`.